Depression

 First, the term endogenous depression is a little outdated, and it’s not an official diagnostic term.
 But it can still be a useful way of framing a conversation about depression, or for understanding depression as it exists in people.

-Endogenous depression refers to depression that comes ‘from within’, which basically just means that there isn’t an obvious stressor or trauma that can explain why someone has become depressed
+Endogenous depression refers to depression that comes ‘from within’, which basically just means that there isn’t an obvious stressor or trauma in a teen that can explain why they have become depressed

 For a while, endogenous depression was considered different from exogenous depression [3], or depression with a clear external cause, but today depression and depression treatment are more focused on the symptoms rather than causes.